janosgyerik/articles/hacking-contest-lessons/level2.md

 That doesn't help us much,
 but we can do better than shooting randomly.
 Notice that the value "amzyYydipxZeZoVg.txt" looks suspiciously like a filename with a `.txt` extension.
-What if we set the value to a valid file that actually exists in the filesystem?
+What if we set the value to a real file that actually exists in the filesystem?
 Such as the password file we're after?
 ```
-level01@box:~$ curl localhost:8002 --cookie user_details=/home/level02/.password
+curl localhost:8002 --cookie user_details=/home/level02/.password
 ```

 Bingo!
-We managed to trick the web service to reveal the content of a confidential file, without even looking at its source code!
+We managed to trick the web service to reveal the content of a confidential file, without even looking at the source code.

 ### Lessons to learn